CppMicroServices/rfcs/text/0000-atcompoundkey-error-path-optimization.md

 ## Motivation

 Using AtCompoundKey with non-existent keys produces an exception.
-If the API is used extensively, the application performace is degraded as reported by a user.
+If the API is used extensively (in a tight loop or called multiple times), the application performace is degraded as reported by a user.
 Users prefer not to pay for the cost of exception handling in case a compound key is not found in the AnyMap.

+Consider the use case where a user has thousands of bundles with custom metadata.
+The metadata in all the bundles is not uniform. i.e, some bundles may have some properties while others don't.
+If the AtCompoundKey API is applied for each of the bundles in the installed bundle list, there are a lot of exceptions raised from the API.
+The user code has to handle the exceptions which turns out to be expensive.

 ## Description of the Problem

 AnyMap provides a convenience API to retrieve objects from the map using compound keys with dot notation.
 The API is very nifty and saves users from writing redundant code to parse through the nested maps.
 However, the performance of the error path is significantly higher than for the happy path in this API.
-This have resulted in performace degradation in some use cases.
-The performace hit is due to C++ exception handling mechanism.
+This has resulted in performace degradation in some use cases.
+The performace hit is due to the C++ exception handling mechanism.
 Although AtCompoundKey is similar to the STL map's `at` API, STL maps have other methods such as the `find` which can be used to efficiently access an element in the map without having to deal with the exceptions.

 The following graph shows the difference between the performance of happy path and error path in AtCompoundKey API